mikeyPower/buffer-overflow/README.md

 In the above example, ‘buff’ represents an array of 10 bytes where buff[0] is the left boundary and buff[9] is the right boundary of the buffer.

-## Why are buffer overflows harmful
+## Why are Buffer Overflows harmful

 Generally, exploitation of these errors may lead to: